shsagir/play-area-sync/docs/billing.md

 ## What if I have open invoices with fortrabbit?

-Please just pay your open invoices, you can do this in the Dashboard (Login & follow the instructions).
-If you are unable to pay them immediately, please least contact us.
+You can pay your open invoices in the Dashboard yourself like so: Login to the Dashboard > follow the instructions on the "open invoices" warning.
+Credit card payments are done "live".
+SEPA direct payments are delayed.
+When your credit card didn't had enough balance at first, we might try again during the month.

+Please contact us when you are aware that you habe open invoices with us.
 Otherwise we might delete your Apps.
 See [this story](https://blog.fortrabbit.com/bounced-payment).

 ## Can I pay yearly?